sinchana1408/sinchana1408/README.md

 * Designed and implemented a heart disease prediction system using Python and Scikit-learn
 * Built an end-to-end pipeline from data preprocessing to model inference
-* Integrated backend APIs into a web-based application
+* Integrated REST APIs into a web-based application
-* Led a team of four, following Agile practices and Git workflows
+* Led a team of four using Agile methodologies and Git workflows
 * Improved prediction performance through optimized data handling

 ---